DedulkoN/CryptoLibrary/README.md

 The ClassCaesar class implements the Modified Caesar algorithm
 The ClassReserve class implements the string writeback algorithm
 The ClassTransposition class implements the simple permutation algorithm
-The ClassPair class implements the pairwise permutation algorithm
+The ClassPair class implements the pair replacement algorithm The ClassMatrix class implements the matrix method

 ### Symmetric algorithms